seifmoustafa/flutter_otp_kit/README.md

 ```

 #### OtpHeader
-Title and subtitle component with support for masked contact information.
+Title and subtitle widget with support for masked contact information.
 Can be customized with widgets or strings.

 ```dart
 OtpHeader(